dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/thank-you-microsoft-for-being-awesome.md

 I have been a C# developer for almost the entirety of my professional career and only in the last year I really fell in love with functional programming and F#.
 For me F# is probably one of the most powerful languages on the market right now.
 It has the horse power of .NET under the hood with the beauty of a modern functional language on the surface and it has been [open source, cross platform compatible and community driven](http://fsharp.org/) from the very beginning of its time.

-So with all of that I've got something to say which has been overdue for a while now:
+So with all of that I've got something to say which was overdue for a while now:

 ## Thank you Microsoft for being awesome!